-Some growers and packing facilities offer worker accommodation, do not rely on this as it is first in first serve.
+Most growers and packing facilities offer worker accommodation, but is first in first serve.
 The region also has backpacker and camping facilities.
-Alternatively, you can do a short term rental house.
-Vineyards do not usually have accommodation.
+Alternatively, you can take a short term house rental or home stay.

 Before you start work you must sign an employment agreement with the employer and a health and safety induction.

 It is advised that you take a photo of the first page of the agreement showing the business name and address and ask for a copy of the signed agreement.

 Keep your own record of what days you worked and the number of hours you worked each day.

 Please make sure you have an IRD number and bank account before you start work.

 What to see and do in Central Otago